cmu-sei/iides/examples/example1.md

 - **`Section`**:
  793(e)
 - **`Nature of offense`**:
- Illegal gathering and transmission of national defense information.
+ Unlawful acquisition and dissemination of sensitive information.
 - **`Count`**:
  3
 - **`Plea`**: